Trapped atoms in spatially-structured vector light fields: Spherical tensor decomposition for light-matter interaction

 the electric field and its gradients are evaluated at the atom's center-of-mass position $\vec{R}$.
 The first and second terms describe the dipole and the quadrupole interaction, respectively.
 This approximation is accurate as long as the valence electron's spatial wavefunction is strongly localized on the scale of the variations of the electric field.
 As shown in \cite{van1994selection,sonnleitner2017rontgen}, two further higher order terms, one accounting for interactions with two electrons and the nucleus and the so-called Röntgen term, are by several orders of magnitude smaller.
 The generalization of this treatment to magnetic transitions or to higher-order terms in the electric field multipole expansion, which play a role in optical frequency standards~\cite{PhysRevLett.129.253901,peshkov2023excitation}, is straightforward.
 If the optical frequency lies near one specific electronic resonance, we use the rotating wave approximation, i.e. we neglect the oscillatory time-dependence and only consider the positive-frequency part $\hat{H}^{(+)}_{I}$.
 Each term in $\hat{H}^{(+)}_{I}$ involves a combination of the electronic position operator components, multiplying the electric field components or their gradients.
 We can then rewrite all these terms, using a more suitable set of electronic operators, to take advantage of the symmetry properties of the electronic eigenstates.

 For atoms, the spherical symmetry of the nucleus' Coulomb potential leads to electronic eigenstates factorizing in an angular part, described by universal spherical harmonics $Y_{J, m}(\theta,\phi)$, and a radial part $\Phi_{n,J}(r)$, where $n$ is the principal quantum number, $J$ is the total angular momentum eigenvalue and $m$ its projection on the magnetic quantization axis.
 To separate the radial and angular part of $\hat{H}^{(+)}_{I}$ in the calculation of transition matrix elements between different electronic eigenstates, a natural choice is the use of irreducible spherical tensor operators.
 These have well-defined transformation properties under rotations.
 Their matrix elements, in the basis of angular momentum eigenstates, are written in terms of Clebsch-Gordan coefficients by means of the Wigner-Eckart theorem~\cite{sakurai1994modern}.
-Here, as we consider electronic dipole and quadrupole transitions, we rewrite $\hat{H}^{(+)}_{I}$ by using rank-1 and rank-2 irreducible spherical tensors $\hat{T}_{\varDelta m}^{\varDelta J}$, where $\varDelta J=0,1,2$ is the change of total angular momentum and $\varDelta m=+\varDelta J,\cdots,-\varDelta J$ the change of its projection on the magnetic quantization axis.
-The dipole interaction part, linear in the position operator, reads
+Here, as we consider electronic dipole and quadrupole transitions, we rewrite $\hat{H}^{(+)}_{I}$ by using rank-1 and rank-2 irreducible spherical tensors $\hat{T}_{\varDelta m}^{\varDelta J}$, where $\varDelta J=0,1,2$ is the change of total angular momentum and $\varDelta m=+\varDelta J,\cdots,-\varDelta J$ is the change of its projection on the quantization axis.
+Without loss of generality, we assume that the quantization axis is induced by an external magnetic field $\Vec{B}=B_0\hat{z}$ aligned along the $z$-direction.
+Here, it is worth noticing that even if the direction of the quantization axis is completely arbitrary, the introduction of a magnetic-induced quantization axis is relevant for two reasons.
+First, an external magnetic field allows to define a common quantization axis, independently on the polarization of the driving laser beams.
+Secondly, thanks to the Zeeman splitting the different magnetic transitions can be separately laser driven.
+Given this choice, the position operators, in terms of spherical tensors, are:

-where the magnetic quantization axis is assumed to be aligned along the $z$-direction without loss of generality.
-We obtain the dipole E1 interaction Hamiltonian: